KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/docs/tools-git/README.md

 Git is version control software.
 It helps us keep track of different versions of our code and lets us collaborate with other developers on a project.

-* **Github**: [https://github.com/](https://github.com/) - this is the essential cloud-based companion tool to Git.
-This is where your code repositories will be stored.
+**Github**: [https://github.com/](https://github.com/) - this is the essential cloud-based companion tool to Git.
+This is where your code repositories are stored.

 Click on the arrow (^) below to expand the section for your operating system.